How To Feed A Loon

 Making a flower out of Italian meats may seem strange, but they are a gorgeous addition to your charcuterie board.

-Start with large slices of pepperoni and then grab a shot glass or small, short bottle.
+Start with large slices of pepperoni and then grab a shot glass or a small, short bottle.
 Add the pepperoni along the top of the glass, overlapping.
 Continue to add more pepperoni until you’ve added about 20 slices.

 Turn the glass over and use your fingers to fan the pepperoni.
 See the video for visual reference.